0xAriseAizen-404/ASD-Detection-app/README.md

-Below is a comprehensive `README.md` file in Markdown format that documents everything we’ve done for our `ASD-Detection-App` project.
-It includes the folder structure, descriptions of all features (chatbot, quiz, games, audio analysis, image analysis), datasets, models, algorithms, installation instructions, package dependencies, and how to run the app.
+# ASD-Detection-App

+## Abstract

+Early detection of Autism Spectrum Disorder (ASD) is crucial for effective intervention, yet traditional diagnostic methods often suffer from inconsistencies and delays due to subjective assessments.
+This project proposes a multimodal approach to enhance accuracy by integrating behavioral screening, audio analysis, and image processing.
+Behavioral assessments utilize the XGBoost algorithm and an LSTM-based sequential neural network (LSTM_ASD_model) for quiz-based evaluation.
+Audio recordings are analyzed with Recurrent Neural Networks (RNN) combined with Long Short-Term Memory (LSTM) models, including a custom autism_model, to identify distinct vocal characteristics.
+Image-based detection applies deep learning through the ResNet50 + LSTM model to recognize facial patterns associated with ASD.
+The proposed system offers a scalable, objective, and efficient solution, assisting healthcare professionals in timely and reliable ASD detection.

 ---

-# ASD-Detection-App

 ## Overview

 The **ASD-Detection-App** is a web-based application built using Streamlit to assist in the detection of Autism Spectrum Disorder (ASD) through various interactive modules.
 The app includes the following features:

 - **Chatbot:** A conversational AI chatbot for user interaction.
-- **Quiz Test:** A quiz to assess user responses related to ASD traits.
+- **Quiz Test:** A quiz to assess user responses related to ASD traits using XGBoost and LSTM models.
 - **Gaming Tests:** Three interactive games (Emoji Game, Memory Game, Ball Clicker Game) to evaluate user behavior.
-- **Audio Analysis:** Uses audio data to predict ASD traits with four pre-trained machine learning models (Random Forest, SVM, Naive Bayes, ANN).
+- **Audio Analysis:** Uses audio data to predict ASD traits with pre-trained models (ANN, Random Forest, and a custom RNN + LSTM autism_model).
-- **Image Analysis:** Uses image data to predict ASD traits with a pre-trained deep learning model (ResNet50).
+- **Image Analysis:** Uses image data to predict ASD traits with deep learning models (ResNet50 + LSTM and VGG16).

 The app is designed to provide a user-friendly interface for parents, caregivers, or professionals to explore potential ASD indicators through multiple modalities.